octoxalis/11tyTips/source/matter/pages/creating_menu.md

 the `href` attribute
 {% end_short_note %}
 .
 Unveiling the title and some other pieces of data before fetching a previous or next post is a much more useful help.
-The data previously retrieved in the surrounding links of the current page are there to be used and we can display them as we like.
+The data previously retrieved in the surrounding links of the current page are there to be used and we can display them as we like
+{% _short_note %}
+bellow the navigation bar at the top of the page
+{% end_short_note %}
+.

 {% _code_block %}